Carnivore Chili

 Directions

 • In a cast iron skillet, brown all the ground meat in batches.
 Salt to taste.
-If using cannabutter, add to the pan first.

 • Brown the stew meat.